EGI-Federation/documentation/content/en/users/cloud-compute/dynamic-dns/_index.md

 The Dynamic DNS service provides a unified, federation-wide Dynamic DNS support for VMs in EGI infrastructure.
-Users can register their chosen meaningful and memorable DNS host names in given domains (e.g. `my-server.vo.fedcloud.eu`) and assign to public IPs of their servers.
+Users can register their chosen meaningful and memorable DNS hostnames in given domains (e.g. `my-server.vo.fedcloud.eu`) and assign to public IPs of their servers.

 By using Dynamic DNS, users can host services in EGI Cloud with their